How Should I Look After Porcelain?

 If you own a restaurant and have chosen to use porcelain for your crockery, or if you chose porcelain dishes to serve food on to your family, you probably did so largely because it is so tough and hard-wearing while still being elegant enough for presentation of fine cuisine.
 Having been fired at such a high temperature, it is dishwasher-safe, microwave-safe, heatproof, non-porous, quite non-stick, and totally suitable for food presentation.
 That being said, it certainly does not mean that porcelain is unbreakable, and reasonable care should be taken when handling all ceramic dinnerware.

-However, not everything that is labelled "porcelain" is necessarily the same thing.
-Real porcelain is sometimes called "hard paste porcelain" because there is also "soft paste porcelain" which is sometimes made in Europe in imitation of the genuine Chinese porcelain.
-The soft paste product has a softer body (the shaped clay after the initial firing), and is slightly porous because the glaze has been fired at a lower temperature and so is a separate layer to the body.
+However, not everything that is labelled"porcelain" is the real deal.
+Usually, true porcelain is called "hard paste porcelain" because there is also "soft paste porcelain" which is sometimes made in Europe in imitation of the genuine Chinese porcelain.
+The soft paste product has a softer body (the shaped clay after the initial firing), and is a little bit porous because the glaze has been fired at a lower temperature and so is a separate layer from the body.
 Hard paste porcelain has a glassy appearance, and is tough and non-porous.
-Fired at a higher temperature, the glaze is thoroughly fused to the body and the pieces can be thin-walled and almost transparent, at the same time as being strong.
+Fired at a higher temperature, the glaze melts right into the body and the pieces can be thin-walled and almost transparent, at the same time as being strong.

 Importantly, not all porcelain is used for eating and drinking, and the most precious collectible pieces can be extremely fragile simply by virtue of their intricate workmanship, and others are irreplaceable by virtue of being truly ancient and therefore in need of extra care.